 This is the first installment of a two part series about HTML5 vs. Native Development.
-In this first part we will focus on HTML5 and the benefits it offers.
+In this first article we will focus on the features and benefits of HTML5.

 What’s the difference between HTML5 and Native?

 A native application is an application that has been developed specifically for the device or platform it’s running on.
-Android™ apps are written natively in Java while iOS (iPhone®, iPad®, etc.) apps are written using Objective-C. They are not compatible with each other and, while it may be possible to find a wrapper so the code will run, they are optimized very specifically for the platform they are written for.
+Android™ apps are written natively in Java while iOS (iPhone®, iPad®, etc.) apps are written using Objective-C. They are not compatible with each other.
+It may be possible to find a “wrapper” that will allow non-native code to run.
+However, they are optimized very specifically for the platform they are written for.

 What are the benefits of HTML5?